NC weather: Ice accumulation possible as far south as Wake County through Saturday

 The advisory stretches from Wake, Durham, Orange, Chatham, Nash and Edgecombe counties north into Virginia.

-While you were sleeping @NWSRaleigh added counties to the Winter Weather Advisory, including Wake, Durham, & Orange & expanded timing of it.
-Now runs from this AM until Noon Saturday.
-Potential for ice accumulations on raised surfaces. #ncwx pic.twitter.com/NgapnocCje— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) February 12, 2021
+The warnings/advisories will now last until Sunday at noon, although there should be little additional icing after Saturday early afternoon.

+According to Duke Energy, more than 1,000 customers in Chatham County are experiencing power outages.

-The advisory was issued Friday morning and it included chances for ice Friday and Saturday morning.
+The original advisory was issued Friday morning and it included chances for ice Friday and Saturday morning.

 The first round of winter weather was mainly felt around the North Carolina-Virginia border.
 Rain turned to a small amount of ice accumulation on raised surfaces--such as tree limbs and railings.